React Render Props with class based and functional components

 Both of these components are not related to each other in any way.
 However, they still need to know about the device screen size information.
 This is when we need to think about providing the screen size information from a central place.
 This way, later down the road if we need this information in some other component, we don’t have to implement the logic again.
 This is where render props come in.

-To achieve this, we will create a ScreenSizeProvider
+To achieve this, we will create a ScreenSizeProvider component that will hold

 the functionality to calculate the device screen width and height.
 We will

-expose this information via Render Props to our Layout
+expose this information via Render Props to our Layout component and

-DeviceSummary
+DeviceSummary component.

 Implementing Render Props with class based components